edespino/cloudberry-site/docs/sys-admin/recommended-maintenance-monitoring-tasks.md

   <tbody>
     <tr>
       <td>
-        Check disk space usage on volumes used for Cloudberry Database data storage and the OS.
+        Check disk space usage on volumes used for Apache Cloudberry data storage and the OS.
         <p>Recommended frequency: every 5 to 30 minutes</p>
         <p>Severity: CRITICAL</p>